Rozman Jusoh

-Rozman bin Jusoh (1 January 1971 – 12 April 1996) was a Kelantan-born Malaysian and convicted drug trafficker.
+Rozman bin Jusoh (1 January 1971 – 12 April 1996) was a Malaysian convicted drug trafficker.
 He and his childhood friend Razali bin Mat Zin were both arrested in Singapore for two separate charges of trafficking 1.04 kg of marijuana (or cannabis) and 943.3g of the same substance, as a result of an undercover operation facilitated by the Central Narcotics Bureau (CNB).
 It was decreed by Singapore law that trafficking 500g of marijuana or more was punishable by death.

 During Rozman's trial, where he was jointly tried with Razali for the same charges, Rozman was assessed to have a sub-normal IQ of 74 and easily prone to manipulation, and it was argued by his lawyers that Rozman should not be held fully culpable for capital drug trafficking given that he was approached by an undercover officer to make a deal to sell the drugs to him and the evidence obtained by entrapment cannot be used against him.

 Initially, Rozman was sentenced to a seven-year term of imprisonment for two reduced charges of drug possession in March 1995, but the prosecution's appeal in August 1995 led to Rozman being sentenced to death for the original charges and he was eventually executed on 12 April 1996.
 As for Rozman's accomplice Razali, he was acquitted of all charges at the end of his trial before he was sentenced to be hanged upon the prosecution's appeal.

 Biography

-Born in 1971 at the Malaysian state of Kelantan, Rozman bin Jusoh grew up with one eldest brother and four other siblings in an ethnic Malay family living at Kampung Semeruk.
+Born in 1971 at the Malaysian state of Kelantan, Rozman bin Jusoh grew up with one eldest brother and four other siblings in an ethnic Malay family living at Kampung Semerak, Pasir Mas.
 His father worked as a farmer while his mother worked as a traditional masseuse.
 He had a childhood friend named Razali bin Mat Zin, who went to Singapore to work since age 13.

 Rozman studied up to Form Three, the third year of secondary school by Malaysian educational standards.
 After that, he went to Singapore for an unspecified year to work as a labourer.
-He was known to be educationally subnormal and seemed to be not quite intelligent, and it made his mother worry about him often about his career and studies.
+He was considered to have a below-average intellectual ability, which often caused his mother concern about his future and education.